 Osaka is famous for its friendly, outgoing culture, and this extends to its cat cafes.
 Staff tend to be more chatty, sessions are often longer, and prices are generally ¥200-500 cheaper than Tokyo equivalents.

-The cats themselves reflect the city's character — many Osaka cat cafes report that their cats are more sociable than average, possibly because the relaxed atmosphere and smaller crowds make them more comfortable.
+The cats are different too.
+Many Osaka cat cafe owners report that their cats are more sociable than average, possibly because the relaxed atmosphere and smaller crowds make them more comfortable.
+Lower foot traffic means less stress, which means cats that actually want to be in your lap.

 Where to Look